cassidoo/HTML-CSS-Tutorial/README.md

 You.

-Put a photo up of yourself, add a biography, talk about your skills and experiences, make it the online version of you.
+Put a photo up of yourself, add a biography, talk about your skills (be sure to include HTML and CSS among them) and experiences, make it the online version of you.

 Use `<div>` tags and CSS to make a really awesome layout.
 Style everything in the text from `<h1>` to `<p>`.